Guidance on workplace issues over winter months

 Winter often brings its own set of workplace issues.
 Adverse weather conditions can lead to staff shortages due to travel disruption, and seasonal celebrations often result in a rush to book annual leave.

 We all know it’s going to happen but how many of us plan in advance?
-Our advice is: don’t get caught cold – have clear policies around issues such as getting to work and taking leave requests and communicate those to staff now.
+Our advice is: don’t get caught cold – your company should have clear policies around issues such as getting to work and taking leave requests and communicate those to staff now.

 Top tips for employers

 - Employees are not automatically entitled to pay if unable to get to work because of bad weather

 - Employer’s to have a clear policy – employees need to know what you expect from them in terms of getting to work